IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 Although it is difficult to pin down who first said _"code is read more often than it is written"_, they were probably right.

 Writing adequate documentation for your software will help yourself, other contributors, and users of your code.
-Some documentation tools (such as parameter annotation) can even help you prevent bugs.
+Some documentation tools (such as type hinting) can even help you prevent bugs.

 Below is one attempt at identifying different levels of achievement in documenting your Python code:

  1. Self-documenting code (good names for variables, functions, etc.)

- 2. Comments and docstrings.
+ 2. Comments and docstrings

- 3. Type hints.
+ 3. Type hints

  4. Well-formatted and automatic documentation, using tools such as: